huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

 * `edition` - (Required, Int, ForceNew) Specifies Service edition of the BCS instance.
   Valid values are `1`, `2` and `4`.
-  For the specifications corresponding to these three versions, please refer to the [specification table](#jump).
   Changing this will create a new instance.

 * `fabric_version` - (Required, String, ForceNew) Specifies version of fabric for the BCS instance.